bcpierce00/unison/INSTALL.md

 ##### Optional, for the GUI only

 - lablgtk3 and its prerequisites (GTK 3 and its dependencies)
-- ocamlfind (there is backup code to operate without it in limited circumstances)
+- ocamlfind (there is backup code to operate without it in some circumstances)

 ##### Optional, on BSDs